CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 # Computing environment

+## Puhti web interface beta updated to release 12, 9.11.2022

+* User authentication is now happening through OpenID Connect, which means that users can authenticate via Haka, Virtu, or CSC login.
+This enables Single Sign-on (SSO) between, e.g., the web interface and My CSC.
+* A new welcome page has been added instead of the old login page.
+* Open onDemand version updated to 2.0.29.

 ## Puhti operating system updated to RHEL8, 5.10.2022

 The operating system of Puhti has been updated from Red Hat Enterprise Linux (RHEL) 7 to RHEL 8.